Thinking and Shooting Cinematically with Fujifilm X-E2

 Very similar to the above example.
 Everything will look normal.

-Step Two: Underexpose the photo by 2 or three stops
+Step Two: Underexpose the photo by two or three stops

-On the Nikon D3S the button to the right of the shutter you depress which lets you stay in Auto setting like Aperture Mode and underexpose or overexpose an image.
+On the Nikon D3S, you depress the button to the right of the shutter, which lets you stay in an Auto setting like Aperture Mode and underexpose or overexpose an image.

-When you depress it should look like this if you have never done it before.
-If you see something else, this maybe why your photos are under or overexposed.
+When you are depressed, it should look like this if you have never done it before.
+If you see something else, this may be why your photos are under or overexposed.

-With it depressed turn the wheel on the back of the camera.
+With it depressed, turn the wheel on the back of the camera.
 Here it is at -1 stop.
-I would shoot -1 stop, one at -2 stops and even -3 stops and pick the one that the subject is best silhouetted.
+I would shoot one at -2 stops and even -3 stops and pick the one in which the subject is best silhouetted.

 Step Three: Set flash setting to just the opposite + stops

-If you picked three stops under then you are going to set your flash to three stops over.
-You see now where the flash hits the subject will give you a perfect exposure.
+If you pick three stops under, you will set your flash to three stops over.
+You see now where the flash hits the subject, giving you perfect exposure.

-Nikon SU800 triggers your SB900 off camera using infrared signal.
-Here you can control up to 3 different settings of multiple flashes.
-Here if I had three flashes and each one of them setup to work on A, B or C then I can control them from the camera individually.
-For the above example I used a SB900 and SB800 both going off with +3 Flash setting as compared to the -3 on the camera setting.
-It doesn’t matter if I had 100 flashes the camera will only let them fire all together only +3 stops.
+Nikon SU800 triggers your SB900 off-camera using an infrared signal.
+Here, you can control up to 3 different settings of multiple flashes.
+If I had three flashes, each set to work on A, B, or C, I could control them from the camera individually.
+For the above example, I used an SB900 and SB800, both going off with a +3 Flash setting compared to the -3 camera setting.
+It doesn’t matter if I had 100 flashes.
+The c mera will let them fire altogether; only +3 stops.
 I love this technology.

 Silhouette